-Rie Masaki, Yuri Yamamoto, Kou Tamura, Hidenori Aoki, Hiroki Noguchi, Asuka Takeda, Saki Minato, Risa Tanano, Erika Yamanaka, Takaaki Maeda, Tatsuo Sugimoto, Hikari Sasada, Hiroaki Inui, Tomohiro Kagawa, Atsuko Yoshida, Ayuka Mineda, Riyo Kinouchi, Kanako Yoshida, Takashi Kaji and Takeshi Iwasa : Comparison of endogenous hypothalamic and serum OT levels between young and middle-aged perimenopausal female rats, The Journal of Medical Investigation : JMI, Vol.71, No.3.4, 246-250, 2024.
+Rie Masaki, Yuri Yamamoto, Kou Tamura, Hidenori Aoki, Hiroki Noguchi, Asuka Takeda, Saki Minato, Risa Tanano, Erika Yamanaka, Takaaki Maeda, Tatsuo Sugimoto, Hikari Sasada, Hiroaki Inui, Tomohiro Kagawa, Atsuko Yoshida, Ayuka Mineda, Riyo Kinouchi, Kanako Yoshida, Takashi Kaji and Takeshi Iwasa : Comparison of endogenous hypothalamic and serum OT levels between young and middle-aged perimenopausal female rats, The Journal of Medical Investigation : JMI, 71, 3.4, 246-250, 2024.

 (要約)